therenanlira/vscode-server/README.md

-# VS Code Server in container
+# VSCode Server in container

 This is destined to those who has been accepted to the insider code-server.
 For more [click here](https://code.visualstudio.com/docs/remote/vscode-server).